Skip to content

 What would it take to reverse presbyopia?

 Currently, there is no known way to reverse presbyopia or restore the eye’s natural focusing ability.
-However, various treatments can help manage and correct the condition, such as reading glasses, bifocal or progressive lenses, multifocal contact lenses, and presbyopia-correction IOLs.
+However, various treatments can help manage and correct the condition, such as reading glasses, bifocal or progressive lenses, multifocal contact lenses, and presbyopia-correcting IOLs.

 What is the molecular biology/biochemistry behind presbyopia?